Register your interest

 It’s all about China – freight, money, regulation, shipbuilding, influence.
 How are the markets today and what is the outlook for the next six months to two years.
 The panel will explore demand drivers, volatility, new building prices, yard capacity, finance and sustainable growth, capital markets and current options to fund expansion.
 Drilling down, asset values and the case for consolidation will be discussed in the context of recovering markets and a window on profitable asset play.
 How much importance do banks place on owners showing evidence of their commitment to embracing new regulations?

 Bjørn Højgaard, Chief Executive Officer, Anglo-Eastern Univan Group

 Jonathan Silver, Partner, Head of Shipping North Asia, Norton Rose Fulbright

 Frans van de Bospoort, Managing Director and Head of Shipping Eastern Hemisphere, DVB Bank

 Nigel Anton, Global Head Shipping Finance, Standard Chartered Bank

 15:45 Session 2

 For shipping and related services, the implications of a data-driven economy are profound.
-The focus of this panel is the future application, risk and reward of digital technology in real-world shipping company scenarios.
-A possible future where owners, brokers and charterers fix ships over a number of shared electronic platforms enabling them to agree on key contract terms using a shared database.
+The focus of this panel is the risk and reward associated with the application of digital technology in real-world shipping company scenarios.
+Do we see a future where owners, brokers and charterers fix ships over a number of shared electronic platforms enabling them to agree on key contract terms using a shared database?
 Is there an advantage to being a first mover or early adopter of new ship technology?
-Who is leading the charge will the winners will be?
-Will shipping’s digital voyage help discover the real price of freight?
+Who is leading the charge and who will the winners be?
+Will the increased use of digital technology increase transparency as to the real price of freight?

 Martin Stopford, President, Clarkson Research